richiebono/orders/README.md

 ## Test K8S local

+Access the infra folder:

 `$ cd infra`

+Execute the command to provisioning the environment:

 `$ sh ./provisioning-local.sh`

 ## Test K8S Production

+Access the infra folder:

 `$ cd infra`

+Execute the command to provisioning the environment:

 `$ sh ./provisioning.sh`